 Catwoman uses Lois Lane as bait for Superman.
 It works, they capture Ivy.

 Flash back to Gotham where Bruce is attending the opera and runs into Selina Kyle.
 Selina does not know that Bruce is Batman but Bruce knows that Selina is Catwoman and that they just kissed and this is all starting to sound like a sitcom.

 Harley Quinn shows up to rob the Opera, shoots Catwoman.
 Joker appears and shoots Tommy.
 Oh yeah, Tommy is there.
 Remember when I said it was complicated and has a lot of characters?
 That’s when summaries start to read like this.

 Bruce changes into Batman and wants to kill Joker but Jim Gordon arrives in time to stop him.
 Joker says he’s innocent and surprisingly Batman agrees.

 Then in a seemingly unrelated incident we see The Riddler getting arrested for robbery.
-Harvey Dent shows up, he’s no longer Two-Face because famed brain/plastic surgeon Tommy fixed his face, he gets Joker out of Arkham and Batman reveals himself to Catwoman.
+Harvey Dent shows up, he’s no longer Two-Face because famed brain and plastic surgeon (a highly unusual combination of specialties) Tommy fixed his face, he gets Joker out of Arkham and Batman reveals himself to Catwoman.